Isac-E-Perez/Variance-in-Weather/README.md

 # Variance in Weather Project
 ### About:

 For this project, I implemented data analysis using R. I used the libraries readr, and dplyr which helped me to build the project.
-I analyze thedataset from 2015 that contains over 39,000 data points about weather conditions in London to gain a better understanding and insight
+I analyze the dataset from 2015 that contains over 39,000 data points about weather conditions in London to gain a better understanding and insight about weather condition during that time.

 ### Note:

-I could not find the dataset that I used for this code, therefore to prove I understand how to analyze similar datasets I did another project called Variance in Weather in London, England Project.
+I could not find the dataset that I used for this code, therefore to prove I understand how to analyze similar datasets I did another project called Variance in Weather in London, England Project that I will expand on more.

 # Variance in Weather in London, England Project
 ### About: